callstack/linaria/docs/API.md

 # API

-Linaria exposes a core `css` method alongside with small, but just enough amount of helpers.
-Inside `linaria` module you can find following methods:
+Linaria exposes a core `css` method alongside a small but conclusive list of helpers.
+Inside the `linaria` module you will find the following methods:

 ## Client APIs

 ### `css`

-String tag for tagged template literals consisting CSS code.
-The tagged template literal is evaluated to a unique class name by the Babel plugin:
+String tag for tagged template literals consisting of CSS code.
+The tagged template literal is evaluated to a unique class name by `linaria/babel`.

 ```js
 import { css } from 'linaria';